 Barbarians Ending, Explained

 Although the story is primarily told from the perspective of the Germania tribes, that doesn’t mean that the Roman point of view has been completely ignored.
-In fact, by casting Italian actors to portray Roman characters, the showrunners Arne Nolting, Jan Martin Scharf, and Andreas Heckmann ensured that these characters would have as much complexity as their Germanic counterparts.
+In fact, by casting Italian actors to portray Roman characters, the showrunners Arne Nolting, Jan Martin Scharf, and Andreas Heckmann ensured that these characters would be as complex as their Germanic counterparts.
 They also added an extra layer of authenticity by having them speak Latin.
 SPOILERS AHEAD!

 Barbarians Plot Synopsis